PacktPublishing/PyTorch-1.x-Reinforcement-Learning-Cookbook/README.md

 * Select and build RL models, evaluate their performance, and optimize and deploy them
 * Use policy gradient methods to solve continuous RL problems

-If you feel this book is for you, get your [copy](https://www.amazon.com/Mastering-Machine-Learning-AWS-TensorFlow/dp/1789349796) today!
+If you feel this book is for you, get your [copy](https://www.amazon.com/dp/1838551964) today!

 <a href="https://www.packtpub.com/?utm_source=github&utm_medium=banner&utm_campaign=GitHubBanner"><img src="https://raw.githubusercontent.com/PacktPublishing/GitHub/master/GitHub.png"
 alt="https://www.packtpub.com/" border="5" /></a>

 ## Instructions and Navigations
 All of the code is organized into folders.
-For example, Chapter02.

 The code will look like the following:
 ```